 So that’s my essay on the “soft” side of branding.
 I hope it helps you to approach your right people in a way that works for you.

-I still believe my free Revamp Your Brand In One Day class is the best way to find the points of resonance with your right people and design a visual brand that will glow with meaning.
-If you want to ground this information into practical steps, check it out.
+I still believe my book The Human Centered Brand is the best way to find the points of resonance with your right people and design a visual brand that will glow with meaning.
+If you want to ground this information into practical steps, check it out and download the free sample chapter and bonus resources.

 I look forward to hearing your bells ring clear and strong.